artsy/artsy.github.io/source/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 {% img screenshot /images/2013-08-27-introduction-to-aws-opsworks/aws_control.png [How OpsWorks fits in AWS offerings] %}

-Historically, Artsy has delegated dev-ops concerns to Heroku.
-They worry about infrastructure, freeing us to focus on our application's higher-level goals.
+Historically, Artsy delegated dev-ops concerns to Heroku.
+They worried about infrastructure, freeing us to focus on our application's higher-level goals.
 Increasingly though, we were forced to work around limitations of the platform's performance, architecture, and customizability.
-(We've even blogged about it [here](http://artsy.github.io/blog/2012/01/31/beyond-heroku-satellite-delayed-job-workers-on-ec2/), [here](http://artsy.github.io/blog/2012/11/15/how-to-monitor-503s-and-timeout-on-heroku/), [here](http://artsy.github.io/blog/2012/12/13/beat-heroku-60-seconds-application-boot-timeout-with-a-proxy/), [here](http://artsy.github.io/blog/2013/02/01/master-heroku-command-line-with-heroku-commander/), and [here](http://artsy.github.io/blog/2013/02/17/impact-of-heroku-routing-mesh-and-random-routing/).)
-Rather than continue to work against the platform, we turned to OpsWorks for greater flexibility while continuing to minimize administrative burden.
+(We even blogged about it [here](http://artsy.github.io/blog/2012/01/31/beyond-heroku-satellite-delayed-job-workers-on-ec2/), [here](http://artsy.github.io/blog/2012/11/15/how-to-monitor-503s-and-timeout-on-heroku/), [here](http://artsy.github.io/blog/2012/12/13/beat-heroku-60-seconds-application-boot-timeout-with-a-proxy/), [here](http://artsy.github.io/blog/2013/02/01/master-heroku-command-line-with-heroku-commander/), and [here](http://artsy.github.io/blog/2013/02/17/impact-of-heroku-routing-mesh-and-random-routing/).)
+Rather than continue to work against the platform, we turned to OpsWorks for greater flexibility while keeping administrative burden low.

 ## OpsWorks Overview